 Lets you prepay up to 100% of your child’s future college expenses at today’s rates:

 - One of the most stable and reliable prepaid tuition programs in the country

-- Can be used at 80 colleges and universities in Massachusetts
+- Can be used at a large network of colleges and universities in Massachusetts

 - No fees, and no state or federal taxes on earnings